 The most celebrated of Christmas trees, the Rockefeller Center Christmas Tree is a classic New York City destination for holiday visitors and residents alike.

 This Christmas tree is a world-renowned symbol of the holidays in New York City.
 The free tree lighting ceremony is open to the public.
 The ceremony includes live performances that entertain bystanders packing the city streets, sidewalks, and walkways leading up to Rockefeller Plaza and the millions of viewers watching it live on television.

 The tree remains lit and on display in the plaza between West 48th and 51st Streets and Fifth and Sixth Avenues from late November to January.
 Each year, thousands crowd the sidewalks for the event and millions more watch the live broadcast.

 Since the 1980s, the American Museum of Natural History has celebrated the holiday season with its highly original origami tree.
 It's on view from mid-November through early January.

 Produced in partnership with OrigamiUSA, the tree is delightfully decorated with more than 800 hand-folded paper models created by local, national, and international origami artists.

 You can even learn how to fold origami yourself at one of the museum's workshops.

-The Metropolitan Museum of Art's Christmas tree and Neapolitan Baroque creche will be on display from November 20, 2018, to January 6, 2019.
+The Metropolitan Museum of Art's Christmas tree and Neapolitan Baroque creche will be on display from late November through early January.